Sergey-sirius/blog/content/blog/metro-math/post.md

 This could be a problem with my method of generating trip IDs or related to the fact that trains can go into or out of service in the middle of a line.

 We can also, like Erik, plot the distribution of headways and the distribution of wait times.
-Here I've looked at trip times between 7am and 7pm.

 [//]: # ([![blue line headway distribution]({filename}images/BL_headways.png)]({filename}images/BL_headways.png))
 [//]: # ([![blue line wait times distribution]({filename}images/BL_wait_times.png)]({filename}images/BL_wait_times.png))